balderdashy/sails-docs/configuration.md

 module.exports.port = 8080;
 module.exports.environment = 'production';
 ```
 Many of the other configuration items in the other files can be included here for local overrides.
-They normally follow the nameing convention of ```module.exports.<config option>```.
+They normally follow the naming convention of ```module.exports.<config option>```.
 This can be determined by looking at the config files themselves.
 For example, the adapters would be ```module.exports.adapters.default = mysql```

 <span id="local.ex.js"></span>
 ### local.ex.js